 Government grants are accounted for as conditional contributions, being nonexchange in nature.
-These grants are reported within other operating revenue on the statement of operations and are recognized as revenue as certain conditions are met, as outlined within the U.S. Department of Health and Human Services' (HHS) published terms and conditions.
+These grants are reported within other operating revenue on the statement of operations and are recognized as revenue as certain conditions are met.

-Donor-restricted contributions whose restrictions are met in the year in which the gift is recognized are reported as contributions without donor restrictions in the accompanying financial statements.
+Donor-restricted contributions whose restrictions are met in the year in which the gift is received are reported as contributions without donor restrictions in the accompanying financial statements.